meredithcook/meredithcook.github.io/_posts/2023-11-17-favorite-board-books.md

   <br>P.D.
 Eastman
   <br>Random House Books for Young Readers, 2006
   <br>
-  <br>My kids love so many of the Bright & Early Board Books (our Target has a whole shelf of them in the kids' book section), but <i>Big Dog, Little Dog</i> is probably their favorite.
-I like these books because they're the perfect size for little toddler hands, which makes them good car books, too.
+  <br>We're big fans of the Bright & Early Board Books (our Target has a whole shelf of them in the kids' book section), but <i>Big Dog, Little Dog</i> is probably my kids' favorite.
+I like these books because they're the perfect size for little toddler hands, which makes them really good car books.
 </p>

 <p align="center">